Holly Gleason: Music critic, publicist

 While still in college, Gleason began her career as a music critic for the Miami Herald.
 From 1990 through 1993, she worked as a publicist for Sony Music Nashville, and subsequently founded Joe's Garage, a Nashville-based public relations and artist development agency.
-While the company was active (1993-2008), she additionally served as the features editor for Hits (1998-2000), and founded a blog, The Yummy List.
+While the company was active (1993–2008), she additionally served as the features editor for Hits (1998–2000), and founded a blog, The Yummy List.

 Gleason has freelanced as a music critic and journalist since 1993.
 She was nominated for Best Cultural Reporting for her 2015 essay, “The Impossible Lightness of Being Taylor Swift,” by the International Network of Street Papers.
 In 2016, she was awarded a fellowship by the Rock and Roll Hall of Fame’s CWRU Center for Pop Music Studies.

 Gleason edited Woman Walk the Line: How the Women in Country Music Changed Our Lives, a collection of essays by female music writers on the artists that inspired them.
 It was published in September 2017 by the University of Texas Press as part of their American Music Series.
+The book received the 2018 Belmont Book Award, presented for the best book on country music that year at the International Country Music Conference, considered to be "the foremost academic gathering devoted to country, roots and bluegrass music in the nation."
+Gleason made appearances for the book at the Southern Festival of Books, Miami Book Fair, South by Southwest, Country Music Hall of Fame and Rock & Roll Hall of Fame.